-How to Use Credit Cards without Going into Debt
+How to Use Credit Cards and Have “Good” Debt

-Credit cards are a common payment method.
-They’re convenient, many cards allow you to earn points or rewards, and if you use them carefully you could even improve your credit score.
-However, because they’re so easy to use, they can also lead to big debt problems if you’re not careful.
+Credit cards are one of the most common payment methods available in our society.
+They are convenient, many of the cards allow you to earn points or rewards towards airfare, hotels, and car rentals, and if you use them correctly you could even improve your credit score.
+Because having a credit card debt that you can manage to pay back is a good debt.
+However, because credit cards are so easy to use, they can also lead to big debt problems if you give up control over to them by allowing your spending to go unchecked.

 Everyone needs to have a budget, no matter how much you earn.
-If you don’t have a monthly budget, create one.
-The goal is to spend less money each month than you earn.
-If you have a budget, and you stick with it, you’ll always be able to pay your credit card bill since you won’t spend more than you can afford to repay each month.
+If you do not have a monthly budget, this is the time to create one.
+The goal is to spend less money than you earn each month.
+If you have a budget, and you stick to it, you will always be able to pay your credit card bill since you will not be spending more than you can afford to repay each month.
+Ensure you include an expense category in your budget for your credit card repayment amount each month.
+Those funds must come out of the after-tax income you earn.
+Often, we forget to budget this expenditure into our budgets.

 Track Your Spending

-It’s nearly impossible to stick to a budget if you’re not tracking your spending.
-Whenever you make a purchase, note it down somewhere.
-You can use an app on your phone, you can create a spreadsheet on your computer, or you can use a pen and paper to track your spending.
-No matter what method you choose, it’s important to record your purchases shortly after you make them.
-This way, you won’t end up spending more than you budgeted.
+You need to track your spending if you want to make sure you spend according to your budget.
+Whenever you make a purchase, write it down somewhere.
+You can use an app on your phone, you can create a spreadsheet on your computer, or you can use pen and paper to track your spending.
+It is important to record your purchases right after you make them.
+This way, you will not end up forgetting to track them and you will not be spending more than you budgeted for.

-If you find that you’ve gone over your spending limit in a certain category, you’ll want to adjust the rest of your budget so you don’t spend more than you have available this month.
+If you find that you have gone over your spending limit in a certain category, you will want to reduce some of your other expenses for that month, so you do not end up spending more than your monthly net income.

 Save Up for Big Purchases

 Treat your credit cards the same way you would treat spending cash.
-If you don’t have money for something right now, don’t buy it until you’ve saved up.
+If you do not have money in your bank account for something you would like to buy right now, do not buy it until you have saved up the funds for it.

 Limit Your Credit Cards

-The more credit cards you have, the more likely you are to overspend.
-Most people have a couple different credit cards, but it’s important to try to stick to a relatively small number.
-If you have many different cards, only carry a few of them with you when you go out.
-This will eliminate the temptation to overspend.
+The less credit cards you have, the more likely you are to succeed in tracking your expenses and not end up overspending.
+Many of us have a few different credit cards, but it is important to try to stick to a small number.
+If you have many different cards, consider cancelling some of them over time, and then only carry a remaining few with you when you go out.

 Always Pay More Than the Minimum

-If you only make the minimum payment on your credit cards, you’ll end up paying a large amount in interest and it will take you a very long time to pay your balances off in full.
-This is why you should always strive to pay more than the minimum.
+If you only make the minimum payment on your credit cards, you will end up paying a large amount in interest and it will take you a long time to pay your balance off in full.
+Therefore, you should always try to pay more than the minimum.

 Have a Plan to Pay for Purchases

-You should have a plan for how you’re going to pay off your credit card bill.
-Each time you make a larger purchase, spend some time figuring out how you’re going to pay the larger bill before you spend the money.
-If you can’t reasonably see how you’ll be able to afford to pay your bill, don’t make the purchase until you have a plan.
+You should have a plan for how you are going to pay off your credit card bill.
+Before you spend the money for a larger purchase, spend some time answering a question: “how can I pay the credit card bill?”
+If you cannot see clearly how you will be able to afford to pay your credit card down, do not make any further purchases until you have a plan.

 Know How Much You Owe

-Many people who end up in debt trouble stop looking at their statements because doing so makes them anxious or worried.
-Even if you can’t pay your credit card balance off in full, it’s still important that you know how much you owe.
-Look at your bills each month and, if you see them getting out of control, commit to putting the card away and living off cash for a while until you can get your debts down to a reasonable amount.
+It is understandable to be anxious when examining your credit card statements.
+Even if you cannot pay your credit card balance off in full, it is still important that you determine how much you owe.
+Look at your bills each month and, if you see them getting out of control, commit to putting the cards away and living off cash for a while until you can get your debt load down to an amount you can handle.